Who’s Really In Control? How Your Gut Microbiome Impacts Your Mental Health

 Your Microbes Are Your Buds

 It’s time to start thinking of microbes as our buds.
-This means we have to stop blasting them with antibiotics, harsh cleaning chemicals, sanitizers, and anything else that hurts their chances of survival.
+This means we have to be mindful of unnecessary antibiotic use, harsh cleaning chemicals, sanitizers, and anything else that hurts their chances of survival.

 The gut microbiome is an active habitat of microbes and just like any other environment, it is healthiest when it’s balanced.
 We often refer to the environment of the gut microbiome as the milieu.
 As part of the human species, our gut microbiomes have core similarities, though we each have a unique microbial profile – think of this as your microbial fingerprint.